helenzzq/COVID_Data_Converter/README.md

 ### Running the Code

 To start the program, please run the bash command when you are in the *root project directory*.
+Note that since the file is very large, so it may take up to 15s to upload the data.

 ```bash
 python3 -m COVIDMonitor.main